 The firm, Fitz, Vogt & Associates LTD provides food services for Vermont Law School.
-The school's food service philosophy is to provide local and sustainably grown food products whenever feasible.
-We work with local farms and dairies to bring us the fresh vegetables, meats, cheeses, maple syrup, and other foods that make Vermont a leader in sustainable agriculture.
+The school's food service philosophy requests a minimum of 85% local, organic sustainably grown food be used whenever feasible.
+Relying on the established relationships with the local farm community, our food service procures meats, vegetables, cheese, maple syrup, and other foods that contribute to making Vermont a leader in sustainable agriculture.